-Students may request permission to follow a course from another faculty or university and let it count towards the 20 ECTS bachelor profiling space in trimester 7 (for more information see Appendix ‘Trimester 7’ of the IBA Teaching and Examination Regulations) or the 6 ECTS free elective for the master programmes.
+Students may request permission to follow a course from another faculty or university and let it count towards the Trimester 7 elective options for the bachelor programme (for more information see Appendix ‘Trimester 7’ of the IBA Teaching and Examination Regulations) or the 6 ECTS free elective for the master programmes.

 Counting towards curriculum